OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 the current directory).

 Optionally, you can select a different installation directory by passing the option `--prefix=/path/to/install/dir` to the script.
+(You will need to make sure that installation directory exists before running the shell archive with `--prefix`.)
 To see all options, pass the `--help` argument to the script.

 The OpenCilk C (or C++) compiler can be invoked via `bin/clang` (or